Dmytry/cursed_int/README.md

 [Nope, it couldn't](https://godbolt.org/#g:!((g:!((g:!((h:codeEditor,i:(filename:'1',fontScale:14,fontUsePx:'0',j:1,lang:c%2B%2B,selection:(endColumn:1,endLineNumber:33,positionColumn:1,positionLineNumber:1,selectionStartColumn:1,selectionStartLineNumber:33,startColumn:1,startLineNumber:1),source:'%23include+%3Cstdio.h%3E%0A%23include+%3Cstdlib.h%3E%0A%23include+%3Cstring.h%3E%0A%23include+%3Climits.h%3E%0A%0A//+Allow+easy+experimentation+on+different+types%0A%23define+my_int+long+long+int%0A%23define+my_MAX+LLONG_MAX%0A%23define+my_MIN+LLONG_MIN%0A%0Astatic+my_int+safe_sum(my_int+si_a,+my_int+si_b)+%7B%0A++signed+int+sum%3B%0A++if+(((si_b+%3E+0)+%26%26+(si_a+%3E+(my_MAX+-+si_b)))+%7C%7C%0A++++++((si_b+%3C+0)+%26%26+(si_a+%3C+(my_MIN+-+si_b))))+%7B%0A++++/*+Handle+error+*/%0A++++printf(%22Overflow%5Cn%22)%3B%0A++++return+0%3B%0A++%7D+else+%7B%0A++++return+si_a+%2B+si_b%3B%0A++%7D%0A++/*+...+*/%0A%7D%0A%0Aint+main(int+argc,+char**+argv)+%7B%0A++++if(argc!!%3D3)return+1%3B%0A++++my_int+x%3Dstrtoll(argv%5B1%5D,+nullptr,+10)%3B%0A++++my_int+y%3Dstrtoll(argv%5B2%5D,+nullptr,+10)%3B%0A++++my_int+z%3B%0A++++z%3Dsafe_sum(x,y)%3B++++%0A++++printf(%22sum%3D%25lld%22,+z)%3B%0A++++return+0%3B%0A%7D%0A'),l:'5',n:'0',o:'C%2B%2B+source+%231',t:'0')),k:39.74132863021753,l:'4',n:'0',o:'',s:0,t:'0'),(g:!((h:compiler,i:(compiler:g122,filters:(b:'0',binary:'1',commentOnly:'0',demangle:'0',directives:'0',execute:'1',intel:'0',libraryCode:'0',trim:'1'),flagsViewOpen:'1',fontScale:14,fontUsePx:'0',j:1,lang:c%2B%2B,libs:!(),options:'-O3',selection:(endColumn:1,endLineNumber:1,positionColumn:1,positionLineNumber:1,selectionStartColumn:1,selectionStartLineNumber:1,startColumn:1,startLineNumber:1),source:1,tree:'1'),l:'5',n:'0',o:'x86-64+gcc+12.2+(C%2B%2B,+Editor+%231,+Compiler+%231)',t:'0')),k:26.92533803644916,l:'4',n:'0',o:'',s:0,t:'0'),(g:!((h:executor,i:(argsPanelShown:'0',compilationPanelShown:'0',compiler:g122,compilerOutShown:'0',execArgs:'-1+-9223372036854775808',execStdin:'',fontScale:14,fontUsePx:'0',j:1,lang:c%2B%2B,libs:!(),options:'-O3',source:1,stdinPanelShown:'1',tree:'1',wrap:'1'),l:'5',n:'0',o:'Executor+x86-64+gcc+12.2+(C%2B%2B,+Editor+%231)',t:'0')),k:33.33333333333333,l:'4',n:'0',o:'',s:0,t:'0')),l:'2',n:'0',o:'',t:'0')),version:4)

+That's it, folks.
+For every arithmetic operation you have to do a bunch of branching and an inverse operation.

 And you absolutely should not be expecting to get better performance out of using signed numbers instead of unsigned.

 If you switch from unsigned to signed, you will have to replace all your after-the-fact overflow checks with ahead-of-time overflow checks, that can be dramatically slower and which the compiler will not optimize well.

+I have a nagging suspicion that the standard (or people talking about how it enables optimizations in general) do not expect you or anyone to actually *do* anything like this; I think they kind of assume that you would just say that giving your code an input that causes an overflow is undefined behavior, and let someone else worry about it.
+(Which would of course be an unacceptable practice for most production code).
 ## What kind of code benefits from UB overflow derived optimization?

 Not your Linux kernel or your web browser, or their components.
-They turned those optimizations off using -fwrapv or -fno-strict-overflow .
-(They're also adding other changes that make UB irrelevant. -fwrapv - type flags are a kludge and not reliable enough).
+Not only are they careful about avoiding overflows, they also turn those optimizations off using -fwrapv or -fno-strict-overflow.

 And not the code that uses unsigned numbers for sizes and indices, either (which includes much of C++ code where use of templates creates many optimization opportunities).